Helping clinicians become more skillful communicators.

 By the end of the course, clinicians and clinician learners will:

-Learn why the ABCs course was developed, what it is, when & where it happens, as well as for whom:
+Learn why the ABCs course was developed, what it is, when & where it happens:

-• The ABCs was developed to help clinicians be confident and effective when discussing a person’s serious illness.
+The ABCs was developed to help clinicians improve their confidence when discussing serious illness.

 Modules are available two weeks before each workshop.